 Within Peraton’s Global Health and Financial Solutions sector, students supported new business growth by working under solutions architects, sales engineers, and product campaign managers.
 On the Social Security Administration (SSA) Suitability team, interns guided vendors and candidates through the suitability and onboarding process.
 The interns gained valuable skills in business operations, project management, client interactions, and business communications.

 Elsewhere, interns worked with Peraton’s internal research and development (IRAD) team on a data fabric solution, ThreatBoard, learning cybersecurity best practices and how to improve security posture.
 Other IRAD projects that interns worked on involved cloud services and enterprise IT modernization.
 Some interns focused on fraud, honing their data science and engineering skills while building on existing machine learning work for a key customer.
 They were exposed to the capture and business development process, along with leading-edge tools like Dataiku and Snowflake.

-For the seventh year, local high school students from Fullerton and San Gabriel Valley partnered with Peraton mentors at the NASA Jet Propulsion Laboratory Deep Space Network (DSN) in Goldstone, California.
+Local high school students from Fullerton and San Gabriel Valley partnered with Peraton mentors at the Deep Space Network (DSN) in Goldstone, California.
 These students experienced hands-on projects in the Facilities Engineering, Software Development, Network Engineering, and EHS Departments, culminating in a final presentation where the interns demonstrated their knowledge.